krmaxwell/krmaxwell.github.io/_posts/2015-04-xx-python-tricks-setdefault.md

 ```

 ## What about defaultdict?
-The `collections` library in python gives us `defaultdict` which does something
-pretty similar to what we have done above.
-With `defaultdict` we create a dictionary
-and define a default container that will apply to *every* missing key.
-So if you want
-to create a dictionary that will hold other dictionaries you can do something like this:
+The `collections` library in python gives us `defaultdict` which does something pretty similar to what we have done above.
+With `defaultdict` we create a dictionary and define a default container that will apply to *every* missing key.
+So if you want to create a dictionary that will hold other dictionaries, you can do something like this:

 ```
 from collections import defaultdict